 allyphant teaches developers the basics of web accessibility.
 Learn step by step by completing short, interactive coding challenges and quizzes.

 What does allyphant mean?

 The name allyphant is a combination of the numeronym "a11y", which is an abbreviation for "accessibility", and the word "elephant".
-We have chosen the elephant because we like them, they are very smart animals.
+We chose "elephant" as part of our name because elephants are very smart animals and we like them.

 How do I pronounce allyphant?